-The BenQ MW535A is an amazing DLP projector.
-It is packed with 3600 ANSI lumens and 15000:1 contrast ratio.
+The BenQ MW535A is an amazing DLP projector packed with 3600 ANSI lumens and a 15000:1 contrast ratio.
 It can produce a screen size from 30 inches to 300 inches, while the recommended screen size is 120 inches from 13 feet and 2 inches distance.

-- It comes with three adjustable feet; it can enhance flexibility in your office or meeting rooms.
+- It can enhance flexibility in your office or meeting rooms.

 - It is using ECO technology in order to extend its lamp life, and it can be bright up to 15,000 hours.

 - The ECO blank button is for hiding the screen; it saves the lamp’s life and power up to 70%.